Skip to main content

 πŸ‘‰ content supply for a portfolio (genre)

-The supply share is the percentage of shows in the portfolio (genre) relative to the total number of shows you are analyzing.
+The supply share is the percentage of title in the portfolio (genre) relative to the total number of titles you are analyzing.

 For example, if you look at all titles available worldwide and the supply share of science-fiction is 8%, it means that 8% of all worldwide titles have a science-fiction genre tag.